 Child Safety Seats

-All children under 8 must be properly secured in a child safety seat or booster seat, regardless of weight or height.
-Review Virginia's child passenger safety laws.
+Virginia's child passenger safety laws require all children under 8 to be properly secured in a child safety seat or booster seat, regardless of weight or height.

-- Every occupant in the car must be properly restrained by a safety device - whether in a child safety seat or booster seat, or by a seat belt.
+- Making sure every occupant in the car is properly restrained by a safety device - whether in a child safety seat or booster seat, or by a seat belt.
 Do not share seat belts.

-- Never hold a child on your lap or allow anyone to ride in the cargo area of a station wagon, van or pickup.
+- Never holding a child on your lap or allowing anyone to ride in the cargo area of a station wagon, van or pickup.

-- Set a good example by buckling up on every ride.
+- Setting a good example by buckling up on every ride.
 Children are more likely to become lifelong seat belt users when their parents are lifelong seat belt users.

 The best child restraint: